-The notion of 'food sovereignty' is perhaps best understood as a transformative process that seeks to recreate the democratic realm and contrate a diversity of outcomes.

-regenerate a diversity of autonomous food systems based on equity, social justice, and ecological sustainability.
+The notion of 'food sovereignty' is perhaps best understood as a transformative process that seeks to recreate the democratic realm and regenerate a diversity of autonomous food systems based on equity, social justice, and ecological sustainability.

 Gender equity and respecting the voices of the very poor and marginalised remain urgent challenges for the food sovereignty movement and civil society at large.
 The Nyéléni process can strengthen the organizations of women, men and young people, Indigenous Peoples, farmers, pastoralists, forest dwellers, migrants, rural workers, fisherfolk and others.